faveosuite/faveo-server-images/_docs/installation/providers/enterprise/self-signed-ssl-windows.md

 ### <strong>Generate Certificate and Private Key</strong>

-From the command prompt from the SSL Directory and run the below command which will create the certificate and the private key.
+Open the command prompt from the SSL Directory and run the below command which will create the certificate and the private key.

 ```
 openssl req -x509 -nodes -days 3650 -newkey rsa:2048 -keyout private.key -out faveo.crt -config openssl.cnf -extensions v3_req